 Riding Lawn Mower FAQs

-There are often going-out-of-business sales or overstock sales that don’t coincide with these months that will allow you to get an excellent deal on a riding lawn mower.
+There are often going-out-of-business sales or overstock sales that don’t coincide with these months that will allow you to get an excellent deal.

-We suggest that you set a price alert for your favorite mower from this list and purchase it the next time the price drops.
+We suggest that you set a price alert for your favorite model from this list and purchase it the next time the price drops.

 That means regular oil changes, greasing of joints, spark plug changes, belt changes, and proper storage over the winter if that applies to your climate.